-If you are a professional in a community support service your clients will love our community groups.
+If you are a professional in a community support service, your clients will love our community groups.

 Our groups give people the opportunity to share their feelings, practice mindfulness, create art, relax and chat.
-Mindful art club:
+Mindful Art Club:

-- Improves mental health
+- Improves mental health.

-- Improves social connection
+- Improves social connection.

-- Teaches new skills (mindfulness and art for self care).
+- Teaches new skills (mindfulness and art for self-care).

-Mindfulness is the practice of purposely bringing one’s attention to experiences happening in the present moment, without judgement.Peggy
+Mindfulness is the practice of purposely bringing one’s attention to experiences happening in the present moment, without judgement.

-Artists Peggy Melmoth and Emma Sprawson were part of the support team at Broadreach House Addiction Treatment Centre, Plymouth, offering a number of activities to the resident clients, including arts and craft workshops.
+Artists Peggy Melmoth and Emma Sprawson both have BA(Hons) degrees in art and were part of the support team at Broadreach House Addiction Treatment Centre, Plymouth, offering a number of activities to the resident clients, including arts and craft workshops.
 When Broadreach House closed, due to a lack of funding, in July 2019, Emma and Peggy decided to bring their combined skills into the community to offer mindful art as a way to manage anxiety and stress.

-Through mindfulness, we can learn to live happily in the present moment.Emma
+Through mindfulness, we can learn to live happily in the present moment.

-Get instant access to mindful colouring pages: Sign up to Doodle or Die: Monthly Scribbles
+Get instant access to mindful colouring pages: Sign up for our monthly scribbles.

 Want to know more?
 Listen to Peggy and Emma’s interview on BBC Radio Devon.